laubcdd/laubcdd/README.md

 - 👀 I’m interested in minecraft
 - 🌱 I’m currently learning nothing bruh
 - 💞️ I’m not looking to collaborate on anything bruh
-- 📫 How to reach me?Sorry no bruh
+- 📫 How to reach me?Sorry you can't reach me bruh

 <!---
 laubcdd/laubcdd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.